 Persson’s writing doesn’t carry clear a moral lesson, it doesn’t unveil any societal injustices, and it’s not instructing us in how to be less cruel toward each other.
 But rereading it I found a distinctly literary mode of instruction: it gives expression to a profoundly sad, all to ordinary experience – a loneliness difficult to otherwise exact, even talk about – without brooding, without ever wallowing in melancholy or self-pity.
 Reading it makes me – as he once wrote of the late Wallace – feel less alone.

 Persson has, however, always considered himself a poet first and foremost.
-Beginning with the conceptual Apolloprojektet (2004) he has, to date, written four books of poetry, each an improvement on the former but, as said, without establishing anything that should be described as a “style” or “voice”.
+Beginning with the conceptual Apolloprojektet (The Apollo Project, 2004) he has, to date, written four books of poetry, each an improvement on the former but, as said, without establishing anything that should be described as a “style” or “voice”.
 Stretching from the experimental, perhaps even LANGUAGE-like, to formal verse, Persson’s poetry shows a range that few contemporary Swedish poets are capable of.
 Not forgetting that some of his best work has in fact been occasional poems, published in the Swedish daily Expressen.

 Written by Victor Malm

 Was Poetry / (Untitled)